neumovelab/myoassist/index.rst

 Welcome to MyoAssist's documentation!
 =====================================

-**MyoAssist** is a Python-based framework for neuromechanical simulation for human locomotion, with support for exoskeleton assistance.
-It provides modular and extensible architecture for neuromuscular and exoskeleton control, with both Reinforcement Learning and CMA-ES based optimization for controller parameters.
+**MyoAssist** is a Python-based framework for optimizing neuromuscular reflex controllers for human locomotion, with support for exoskeleton assistance.
+It provides modular and extensible architecture for neuromuscular and exoskeleton control, with CMA-ES based optimization for controller parameters.

 Check our `github repository <https://github.com/neumovelab/myoassist>`_ for more technical details.